TakoSquid/TakoSquid.github.io/projects/proj-shaders.md

 *Each seaweed has a random color, oscillation frequence, amplitude and direction based on its position.*

 {% include image.html image="projects/proj-shaders/seaweed.png" %}
-*This graph is a big convoluted, let's break it down*
+*This graph is big and convoluted, let's break it down*

 ##### Random pool
 {% include image.html image="projects/proj-shaders/seaweed_engine.png" %}